 Some occupations rely heavily on technical skills, while others, such as service-sector roles, utilize more soft skills.
 Let’s look at examples of different skill types.

-Here are some hard skills often found on US resumes:
+Here are some hard skills often found on U.S. resumes:

 - Data analysis